snrnats/doc-centre/docfx_project/pro/api/shipments/creating_quotes.md

 >
 > Both the **Create Quote** and **Create Quote by Service Group** endpoints take a shipment object in the body of the request.
 However, they do not create shipments in and of themselves.
 In order to allocate to one of the quotes returned by these endpoints, you would need to first create the shipment.
 >
-> For more information on creating shipments, see the [Creating Shipments](/pro/api/shipments/creating_shipments.html) page.
+> For more information on creating shipments, see the [Creating Shipments](/pro/api/shipments/creating_shipments.html) page.-->

+PRO's **Create Quote** endpoint takes the details of an as-yet uncreated shipment and returns quotes for it.
+To call **Create Quote**, send a `POST` request to `https://api.sorted.com/pro/shipments/quote`.

-As a minimum, the **Create Quote** and **Create Quote by Service Group** endpoints require you to send the following information in the request body:
+As a minimum, the **Create Quote** endpoint requires you to send the following information in the request body:

 * `shipment_type` - Specifies whether the shipment will be `on_demand` (i.e. will require an ad-hoc carrier collection to be booked) or `scheduled` (i.e. will be picked up as part of a regularly scheduled carrier collection ).
 * `contents` - The contents of the shipment itself.